 1-5) Define IP addresses and hostnames in /etc/inet/ipnodes file.
 Defined content is same as HOST-A.

 Run the following command to reboot the system.
-Make sure hme0 are enabled as IPv4/IPv6 interfaces after rebooting the system.
+Make sure fjgi0 is enabled as IPv4/IPv6 interfaces after rebooting the system.